Project Info

 Phase 2

-The next 1/2 mile of the Boise Whitewater Park, downstream from the new Harry W. Morrison Dam (which was once the Thurman Mill diversion - the structure responsible for the intermittent 36th Street Wave), will feature something for every one of nearly every age and skill level.
+The next 1/2 mile of the Boise Whitewater Park, downstream from the Harry W. Morrison Dam (which was once the Thurman Mill diversion - the structure responsible for the intermittent 36th Street Wave), features something for everyone of nearly every age and skill level.

 Reach 1: Easy Going

-This section will feature protected wading areas, a habitat island, shore and fish habitat restoration, and a spectator overlook.
+This section was planned to feature protected wading areas, a habitat island, shore and fish habitat restoration, and a spectator overlook.
 Slow and mellow is the theme of the river for this area.

 Reach II: Playful

-Three waves of varying levels of difficulty will be the primary features in this area.
-The shoreline will be terraced boulders.
-The existing Farmer's Union irrigation canal will flow under an amphitheater-style lawn for events and viewing.
+Three waves of varying levels of difficulty are the primary features in this area.
+The shoreline is terraced boulders and includes grassy areas.
+The existing Farmer's Union irrigation canal flows under an amphitheater-style lawn for events and viewing.

 Reach III: River Runner

 This area adds a little more excitement to the park.
-There is also easy access directly into and out of the river at this point, and a canal will connect the river to Veteran’s Pond for paddlers to head back up to the top of the park and repeat.
+There is also easy access directly into and out of the river at this point.
+A planned canal connecting the river to Veteran’s Pond was scrapped because of problems associated with variable water levels.

 Funding